holochain/docs-pages/src/pages/get-started/index.md

 bash <(curl https://holochain.github.io/holochain/setup.sh)
 ```

-This command downloads the setup script and runs it, installing the Nix package manager and setting up the Holochain binary cache.
+This command downloads the setup script and runs it, installing the Nix package manager and setting up a package cache for Holochain.

 ### 2.4.
 Verify installation